 Adding value to joining instructions

-- Include links to any articles, websites or literature the delegates can read prior to the event which will support their learning during the event.
+- Include links to any articles, websites or literature the delegates can read before the event which will support their learning during the event.
 Ask the trainer or speaker if they have any material they would like the delegate to be aware of or understand before they arrive on the day.

 - Make the delegate aware of all of the social media activities around the event.
-Are you tweeting about the team building activities? if so how great would it be if other members of the team are doing the same.
+Are you tweeting about the team building activities?
+If so how great would it be if other members of the team are doing the same?
 Remember that social media is beneficial within an organisation as much as marketing outside of the company.
 If you are using a hashtag for your event remember to let the delegates know the details for this too.

 - Do ask the delegates for their social media details.
 Remember to follow them once you receive the information and ask them to follow you back.
-Once the delegates have received the joining instructions this should be the start of their involvement in the event not the only thing they get from you before arriving on the day.
+Once the delegates have received the joining instructions this should be the start of their involvement in the event, not the only thing they get from you before arriving on the day.

 - Ask the delegates to let you know what their objectives are for attending the event, what do they want to get out of the day?
-Knowing this information will really help shape the event and will also help the trainers and speakers with their presentations.
+Knowing this information will help shape the event and will also help the trainers and speakers with their presentations.